Warning: This article does NOT act as a proper review. They are general impressions/opinions based on the game’s first half.

 Smashing holes in walls takes up two or three reinforcement points for each use.
 You’ll have to keep this in mind when creating covens with pacts as you may have a grand master plan with ace party composition only to find you can’t access some secret because you’ve run out of reinforcement points.
 This is without taking into account that as the hours pass, you’ll learn more dungeon skills that also require reinforcement points.

 Pacts do gain levels, with each level further decreasing the amount of consumed reinforcement per dungeon dive.
 However, the early price for initial pacts may not be worth it, forcing the player to introduce one pact at a time.

 The amount of careful consideration between all its systems, of which I’ve only explained a fraction of, make it a perfect game for its target audience.
 I was unable to finish it due to a lack of time further hamstrung by a mid-game series of objectives that obscenely pad out the game.

 Long story short: At the mid-game, story-related things happen and you’re asked to collect items from dungeons.
 They’re not special items.
 They’re regular old items, which the game’s inventory designates as loot.
 Because it designates something as loot, I instinctively sell everything almost immediately.

-I learned a hard fucking lesson by doing that as I was forced to collect one item from each of the three dungeons I have unlocked thus far.
+I learned a hard freaking lesson by doing that as I was forced to collect one item from each of the three dungeons I have unlocked thus far.
 Seeing as they’re regular items and the maps don’t highlight where to find them even when they’re you’re objective, you’re left wandering around for God knows how long until you get the item from each dungeon.
-WHO THE FUCK thought this was a good idea?
+WHO THE HECK thought this was a good idea?

 It’s a completely asinine design decision that prevented me from finishing the game properly with other life responsibilities as well as other games to review.
 I didn’t want to title this a review because of that.